karen19803/IOT_MoT_Applications/README.md

 Each folder in this repository represents a separate IoT application built using MoT:

 - `Brightness_Detection` – Uses the mobile phone’s light sensor (via the MOT IoT Kit Android app) to detect brightness levels and visualize them with dynamic plugins (grid, light bulb indicator, and lux-based color change).
+- `Bag_Monitoring_System` – Tracks bag location with GPS and monitors if the bag is open using a light sensor.
+Includes geo-fence alerts (100m radius around home) and email notifications when the bag leaves the safe zone.